Sciencinfus/AnemoiWeather/README.md

 This project is the final assignment done in the frame of the 2022 CS50's Introduction to Computer Science.

-My software enables its users to display general and detailed weather data related to a set of cities.
+My software enables users to display general and detailed weather data related to a set of cities.

 I have made the project alone without the help of others classmates.